stevehackreactor/Inside-Job/README.md

 - As a user, I would like to save reports from a particular domain so I can look the same report up more quickly subsequent times.
 - As a user, I want to be able to access this site from the web without downloading the repo.
 - As a user, I would like to have subsequent crawling requests to remove the previous report and run a fresh report.
+- As a user, I would like the option to have a dark mode.

 ## Stack